lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 1. We are done with branch, **let's loop**
 2. Introduce `while` with an example
 3. Then refacto with `until`
+4. Here is ab example you can take

 ```ruby
 price_to_find = rand(5)